kpegion/SubX/README.md

 getFillValue.m

 These codes must be in the same directory as getSubXFieldsIRI.m or placed in your ~username/matlab/lib/ directory for matlab to find them when running.

+NCL
+getSubXFieldsIRI.ncl -- A sample ncl program for getting SubX 2-D fields Modify variables at top listed as User Defined Variables

+No external Codes